An a posteriori error estimator for the spectral fractional power of the Laplacian: Numerical results

-The predicted (if we omit the logarithmic term) and calculated convergence rates for different choices of $s$ are given in \cref{tab:2d_checkerboard_slopes}.
-As we can see on this table, the convergence rates for the Bank--Weiser estimator is globally coherent with the predictions. \cref{fig:checkerboard_convergence} shows that adaptive refinement improves the convergence rate for small fractional powers.
+The predicted (if we omit the logarithmic term) and calculated convergence rates for different choices of $s$ are given in \cref{tab:2d-checkerboard_slopes}.
+We recall that, to our knowledge, Theorem 4.3 is only available for BP and for BURA.
+As we can see on this table, the convergence rates for the total estimator is globally coherent with the predictions. \Cref{tab:2d-checkerboard_slopes,fig:2d-checkerboard_convergence} show that mesh adaptive refinement improves the convergence rate for small fractional powers.
 This is expected, the deterioration in the convergence rate is due to the boundary layer behavior of the solution that is getting stronger as the fractional power decreases.
-When the fractional power is close to $1$, the solution behaves like the solution to a non-fractional problem for which adaptive refinement is no longer needed.
-This can be seen on \cref{fig:checkerboard_adapted_meshes}, after 10 steps of adaptive refinement, the mesh associated to fractional power $s=0.9$ is almost uniformly refined while the meshes associated to $s=0.5$ and $s=0.1$ show strongly localized refinement.
-This explains why in \cref{fig:checkerboard_convergence} we barely see any improvement in the convergence rate when the mesh is adaptively refined compared to uniformly refined when $s\geqslant 0.7$.
+In the limit as the fractional power approaches $s \to 1$, the solution behaves like the solution to a non-fractional problem, i.e. there is no boundary layer and mesh adaptive refinement is no longer needed to improve the convergence rate.
+Nevertheless, it appears that our estimation strategy deals properly with this limit case in terms of recovering the expected convergence rates for all $s$.
+This behavior can be seen on \cref{fig:checkerboard_adapted_meshes}, after 10 steps of mesh adaptive refinement, the mesh associated to fractional power $s=0.9$ is almost uniformly refined while the meshes associated to $s=0.5$ and $s=0.1$ show strongly localized refinement.
+This explains why in \cref{fig:2d-checkerboard_convergence} we see the expected behavior, i.e. no improvement in the convergence rate, when the mesh is adaptively refined compared to uniformly refined when $s\geqslant 0.7$.